More Wells Fargo workers allege retaliation for whistleblowing

 In a statement, Wells Fargo said "we deny Mr. Alaniz's claims regarding the reasons for his termination."
 The bank declined to comment further due to the ongoing litigation.

-The Labor Department, which investigates retaliation matters, did not respond to a request to comment.
+The Labor Department, which investigates retaliation matters, said in a statement that it "does not acknowledge or deny the existence of a complaint."

 Ex-employees shared similar claims of retaliation last fall with CNNMoney regarding the bank's infamous fake account scandal.
 At that time, several former employees said they were fired after reporting wrongdoing to the bank's ethics hotline.